Learning Design-Score Manifold to Guide Diffusion Models for Offline Optimization: Methods

 \section{Methods}

-In this section, we begin by defining the setting of offline optimization, encompassing both offline SOO and offline MOO.
-Subsequently, we delve into the core components of our approach: (i) training the diffusion model to learn the manifold and (ii) guidance generation with the preferred condition, and then introduce the baseline methods.
+In this section, we delve into the core components of our approach: (i) training the diffusion model to learn the design-score manifold and (ii) bidirectional guidance generation with the preferred condition.
+Finally, we present the training and inference settings of our proposed approach.